microsoft/ComplianceCxE/docs/playbooks/AIP2MIP/PreviewAIP2MIP.md

 - Specify a default sublabel for a parent label [Learn more](https://learn.microsoft.com/en-us/microsoft-365/compliance/sensitivity-labels-office-apps?view=o365-worldwide#specify-a-default-sublabel-for-a-parent-label)
 - Emails inherit the highest sensitivity from their attachments
 - Ability to assign different labels to users between Files and Emails
+- Double-Key Encryption as an outcome of labeling in Word, Excel, PowerPoint, Outlook

 `✅ Graduated to general availability`